google/open-location-code-swift/README.md

 for iOS, macOS, tvOS and watchOS, and as a pure Swift module for macOS and Linux.

+## Swift Versions

+* Versions 1.x of Open Location Code for Swift are designed for Swift 3.2.
+* Versions 2.x of Open Location Code for Swift are designed for Swift 4.0.

+Choose the latest 1.x release for greater compatability, or the latest 2.x release if you're fully in the Swift 4 world!

 ## Building

 ### Cocoa Framework